willkg/blog/posts/mozilla/socorro_dev_env.rst

 ==========================

 When I joined the Socorro team in March 2016, there wasn't a functional local development environment.
-By that, I mean there was no local development environment you could use to run Socorro the way we run it at Mozilla.

-There were developers on Socorro and they were doing development, but not with a local development environment.
+This means there was no way to run Socorro on your laptop even remotely approaching how we run it in server environments.
+Existing developers working on Socorro were doing development, but not with a local development environment.

 There was a partially working Vagrant environment, but it was for "Socorro the product" rather than "Socorro as we run it at Mozilla".
 "Socorro the product" is vastly different than "Socorro as we run it at Mozilla".
 The latter is the former combined with:

 1. around 200 environment variables which determine at runtime which Socorro components are used and how they work

-2. data in a bunch of lookup tables covering products, releases, and other information that Socorro needs to process and analyze crashes
+2. lookup table data covering products, releases, and other information that Socorro needs to process and analyze crashes

-3. a pinch of salt
+3. database information setting up ElasticSearch schemas, Mozilla-specific stored procedures, and other things

-At the time I joined, I think only my manager was using the Vagrant environment.
+At the time I joined, I think my manager was using the Vagrant environment, but no one else.
+The rest of the developers ran their own bespoke configurations of Socorro connecting to the stage server environment for data stores.
-Since then, the Nintendo Switch came out, so I'm not sure he uses it anymore.
-Other people did other things which I'm not going to go into here mostly because I never set up Socorro in those ways.

 The documentation for setting up the Vagrant environment was very involved and tangled with setup docs for other environments like running it on your host